swissnx/Projects/README.md

 <br><br>

-*I update this repository almost daily, mostly whenever the code is fully ready, or solution is also ready for a problem.
-Updating/modifications also depend on my spare time allocated to using Github.
-Thank you for visiting my portfolio!😊 :D*
+*I update this repository almost daily, mostly whenever the code is complete, or solution is also ready for a problem.
+Updates/modifications also depend on my spare time allocated to using Github.
+Thank you for visiting my portfolio! :D*
 <br><br><br>